 Call: Maximum of 6 per rotation (regardless of vacation/educational leave)

-Vacation/Educational Leave: 5 working days and either the weekend before OR the weekend after.
-Cannot take vacation on the date of the NMBE write.
+Vacation/Educational Leave: -5 working days and either the weekend before OR the weekend after.

+-Cannot take vacation the last week of the rotation, or the date of the NBME exam.